Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 We from Hostelgeeks also made it in the video.
 Can you spot us?

 The video is produced by Samuel Hade.
-Follow him or more travel adventures and videos on Instagram.
+Follow his video channel on Youtube for more adventures e.g. riding a donkey in Afghanistan.

 En-suite bathrooms are attached to all rooms except the mixed dorms.
 Modern, good quality shared bathrooms are also available.